Uploading binary data in ITK¶

 • Sustainability

-Data used in the ITK Git repository is periodically tracked in a dedicated Datalad repository, the ITKData Datalad repository. and stored across redundant locations so it can be retrieved from any of the following:
+Data referenced from the ITK Git repository is stored across redundant locations so it can be retrieved from any of the following at build time:

 ITK testing data figure